Women, Infants & Children (WIC) Supplemental Nutrition Program

 - Referrals to other community programs that help families

-- Checks to buy healthy foods at local grocery stores.
+- WIC Card to buy healthy foods at local grocery stores.

 Download the current Shopping Guide in English | Spanish